linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 ## Conclusion

 Having followed this tutorial, you have what you need to start using Appsmith to build your own applications.
-This tutorial covers the steps and techniques for getting an Appsmith instance up and running and managing it once you have.
+This tutorial covers the steps and techniques for getting an Appsmith instance up-and-running, and managing it once you have.

-From there, you can jump into the tutorials and guides available from Appsmith to learn all the possibilities that the framework has to offer.
+From there, you can jump into the tutorials and guides available from Appsmith to learn all the possibilities the framework has to offer.
 Take a look at the link to Appsmith below, or at the links provided throughout this guide.

-Have more questions or want some help getting started?
-Feel free to reach out to our [Support](https://www.linode.com/support/) team.